WillHaack/mustardjs/README.md

 Accessors: `ordrin.mustard.getRid()`

-#### Menu
-A menu in the same structure as the value of the `menu` key in the return value of the [Restaurant API](http://ordr.in/developers/restaurant) details function.
-If this is not provided before Mustard loads, Mustard will attempt to download it from the API using the restaurant ID.

-Direct: `ordrin.init.menu`

-Accessors: `ordrin.mustard.getMenu()`

 #### Menu Template
 A string containing a [Mustache](https://github.com/janl/mustache.js) template for rendering the menu.
 The default is at `templates/menu.html.mustache`.